robsondepaula/kubernetes-with-kind/README.md

 ## kind
 The cluster can be created with:
 ```
-kind create cluster --config kind-config.yamlk
+kind create cluster --config kind-config.yaml
 ```
 Inspected with:
 ```
 kubectl -n kube-system get all
 ```
-And we can check a more complex infrastructure:
+And we can check the cluster components:
 ```
 NAME                                             READY   STATUS    RESTARTS   AGE
 pod/coredns-558bd4d5db-gvwvz                     1/1     Running   0          74m